mslhii/SMSTool/README.md

 # SMSTool
 Tool for sending lots of SMSes at once.
-Work IP
+Work InP

 Current Status: In beta